 If you give this man a ride/Sweet memories will die

 Throughout her directing career, Ida Lupino was patronized as a woman doing a man’s job and certainly ignored artistically.
 Today, Lupino is recognized for her unique contribution to filmmaking in the early 1950’s as the first woman to direct a film noir (too bad she never had the opportunity to make more), her sparse gritty style, reminiscent of the many Warner Brothers films she acted in.
-Lupino stands firmly side-by-side, shoulder to shoulder with other mavericks from the same period like Nick Ray and Sam Fuller.
-That is pretty damn good company to be in.
+Lupino stands firmly side by side, shoulder to shoulder with other mavericks from the same period like Nick Ray and Sam Fuller.
+That’s pretty damn good company to be in.

 **** (out of five)